 - (i) Interest rate risk is limited to cash and cash equivalents balances, primarily held in Canadian and US dollars in Canada. - (ii) The Company's subsidiaries hold financial assets and liabilities in US dollars and Peruvian nuevo soles that give rise to foreign exchange risk.
-If the US dollar rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, net loss for the year ended December 31, 2020 would have been approximately \$1,000 higher/lower.
-If the Peruvian nuevo sole rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the year ended December 31, 2020 would have been approximately \$100 higher/lower.
+If the US dollar rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, net loss for the nine month period ended September 30, 2021 would have been approximately \$5,000 higher/lower.
+If the Peruvian nuevo sole rose or fell in relation to the Canadian dollar by 5% with all other variables held constant, accumulated other comprehensive loss for the nine month period ended September 30, 2021 would have been approximately \$100 higher/lower. - (ii) Commodity price risk could adversely affect the Company.
+In particular, the Company's future profitability and viability from mineral exploration depends upon the world market price of valuable minerals.
+Commodity prices have fluctuated significantly in recent years.
+There is no assurance that, even if commercial quantities of valuable minerals may be produced in the future, a profitable market will exist for them.
+As of September 30, 2021, the Company is not a producer of minerals.
+As a result, commodity price risk may affect the completion of future equity transactions such as equity offerings and the exercise of stock options and warrants.
+This may also affect the Company's liquidity and its ability to meet its ongoing obligations.